 The reason we need to know how to conserve water is that the most solid basis for prosperity since the beginning of history, is built not on things that are dug out of the ground, but things which have their roots in the ground.
 If we are to grant credence to Jared Diamond’s theory of the history of everyone Guns, Germs and Steel, civilizations have risen based on their agriculture and the fertility of their soil, and sunken back into oblivion because they overstretched the resources of the ecosystems they depended on.
 One of these resources is soil and another is water.
 They are codependent.
-This group of articles deals with water tanks, both cast concrete and masonry, as well as ferrocement, and pond building with a series of 'how to' photo albums on our pond building process, one deals with creating the concrete tank itself, two with inserting the liner and three with filling it up and connecting the plumbing circuitry.
+This group of articles deals with water tanks, both cast concrete and masonry, as well as ferrocement, from casting a base, to building the walls, and pond building with a series of 'how to' photo albums on our pond building process, one deals with creating the concrete tank itself, two with inserting the liner and three with filling it up and connecting the plumbing circuitry.
 There is also waterwise gardening and you can refer to my articles on permaculture soil management which is crucial to saving water on a global scale, and grey water hacks which all help with water conservation.

 Through the centuries, greater and greater demands are made on resources like water and land.
 The reasons are that human kind has enormously increased in number, putting a strain on what used to be adequate water resources.
 But demand has also increased due to rising expectations.
 Where our grandparents made use of the long drop, or the bucket and cart systems of disposing of human feces, which use no water, we expect water borne sewerage, and our washing machines use vast amounts of water.
 Water usage in the domestic domain alone has become increasingly wasteful.
 We expect water on tap and in ever greater quantities per person as so called standards of living rise.
 But this is not all.
 Industry is ahead of domestic consumption and one of the most water intensive and water polluting industries in the world is paper production.